cfpb/design-manual/ui-toolkit/buttons.md

 <p>Use primary buttons for actions that go to the next step.
 Use secondary buttons for actions that happen on the current page.</p>

 <p>Generous white space lends focus and makes buttons more actionable.
 Avoid using multiple primary buttons on a single page; there can be multiple secondary buttons per page.</p>

-<p>Standard buttons use Pacific Blue with a 4px rounded corner.
-Use Avenir Next, Medium at 14 px, sentence case, for button copy.</p>
 </div>

 <div class="content-67 content-last">